Part II: Undergraduate Programs

 5.3 Filing for Graduation

 Undergraduate students must submit the School of Education Graduation Application within TaskStream during the semester prior to the last semester of enrollment.
-Prospective Graduates will also be required to submit a University Application for Graduation via BisonWeb.
+Prospective Graduates will also be required to submit a University Application for Graduation via BisonHub.
 Procedures for graduating will be explained at that time.

 5.4 Clearance for Graduation